 Signed by:

 Ms Shepherd SENDC0

 Mr Dillon Headteacher

-Mrs Glen-Ravenhill Chair of governors
+Mrs Glen-Ravenhill SEND Link Governor

 1. What is SEND?

 SEND stands for Special Educational Needs and Disabilities.

 It is a word used in schools to describe a pupil who struggles with learning and sometimes needs extra help from teachers and classroom staff.